Prospects for Exploring Non-Standard Neutrino Properties with Argon-Based CEvNS Experiments: Analyzing Standard and Beyond the Standard Model Signals

 Here we study the sensitivity of CEvNS for different LAr experiments due to the following flavor diagonal NSI parameters: \(\varepsilon_{ee}^{uV},\,\varepsilon_{ee}^{dV},\,\varepsilon_{\mu\mu}^{uV},\text{and} \,\varepsilon_{\mu\mu}^{dV}\).
 The following flavor off-diagonal parameters: \(\varepsilon_{e\mu}^{uV},\text{and} \,\varepsilon_{e\mu}^{dV}\) are also studied here.
 As in the previous analyses, we assume a three-year exposure for each configuration, and consider 5\% and 10\% systematic uncertainty scenarios.
-The sensitivity of the flavor diagonal NSI parameters one at a time are shown in Fig. \ref{fig:NSI_Uee_Dee_Umumu}.
-Since the 90\% C.L. constraints yield two disjoint intervals, the best estimates in Tables \ref{tab:NSI_ee_uV_dV} and \ref{tab:NSI_mumu_uV_dV} are listed as the union of those intervals.
+The sensitivity to the flavor-diagonal NSI parameters, considered one at a time, is shown in Appendix~\ref{app:sensitivity} (Fig.~\ref{fig:NSI_Uee_Dee_Umumu}).
+The resulting 90\% C.L. constraints are summarized in Tables~\ref{tab:NSI_ee_uV_dV} and~\ref{tab:NSI_mumu_uV_dV}.
+The allowed regions consist of two disjoint intervals, and the reported bounds correspond to the union of these ranges.
 The region allowed at 90\% CL for the flavor conserving NSI parameters: $\varepsilon_{ee}^{uV},\,\varepsilon_{ee}^{dV}$ is shown in Fig. \ref{fig:NSI_Umumu_vs_Dmumu}.
 On the same figure the allowed region for CHARM experiment from $\nu-N$ inelastic scattering is shown.
 Similar comparison for the flavor conserving NSI parameters: $\varepsilon_{\mu\mu}^{uV},\,\varepsilon_{\mu\mu}^{dV}$ is shown in Fig. \ref{fig:NSI_Umumu_vs_Dmumu}.
 The flavor diagonal comparison between $\varepsilon_{ee}^{uV},\,\varepsilon_{\mu\mu}^{uV}$ and $\varepsilon_{ee}^{dV},\,\varepsilon_{\mu\mu}^{dV}$ are shown in Fig. \ref{fig:NSI_eemumu_emu}.
 The sensitivity of the flavor off-diagonal NSI parameters one at a time are shown in Fig. \ref{fig:NSI_Uemu_Demu} and the best estimate for these parameters within 90\% CL is listed in Table \ref{tab:NSI_emu_combined}.
 The combined allowed region for these parameters: $\varepsilon_{e\mu}^{uV},\,\varepsilon_{e\mu}^{dV}$ is shown in Fig. \ref{fig:NSI_Umumu_vs_Dmumu}.
 The sensitivity on the different parameters listed here for flux source CENNS10 is consistent with previous studies \cite{Liao:2017uzy, Papoulias:2017qdn, Giunti:2019xpr, Miranda:2020tif}.
 For the larger detectors such as the PIP2-BD, CENNS750 and CCM, the sensitivity on the parameters are improved in comparison to these previous analysis.
 The projected sensitivities demonstrate that these detectors can probe competitive NSI couplings benefiting from both their larger target mass and reduced systematic uncertainties.
 Such precision will allow detailed tests of flavor-conserving and flavor-diagonal NSI scenarios and, when combined other NSI probes, help resolve parameter degeneracies.